twisted/pydoctor/README.rst

 * Any code inside of ``if __name__ == '__main__'`` is now excluded from the documentation.
 * Fix variables named like the current module not being documented.
 * The Module Index now only shows module names instead of their full name.
 You can hover over a module link to see the full name.
+* Packages and modules are now listed together (they were separated previously).
 * Fix introspection of functions comming from C-extensions.

 pydoctor 21.12.1